Configure the peer nodes

 These are the key steps in configuring a peer.
 However, you might also need to update the initial peer configurations later, as with any indexer.
 For example, to configure event processing, you might need to edit

 transforms.conf.
+You also might need to distribute apps to the peers.
 This topic tells you how to update a peer's configuration post-deployment.

 As a best practice, you should treat your peers as interchangeable, and therefore you should maintain identical versions of most configuration files across all peers.
 For the cluster to properly replicate data and handle node failover, peers must share the same indexing functionality, and they cannot do this if certain key files vary from peer to peer.
 In particular, the set of index stanzas in

 indexes.conf should ordinarily be identical across all peers, aside from very limited exceptions described later.
 In addition, it's important that index-time processing be the same across the peers.

 This topic describes how to maintain identical configurations across the set of peers.
 It also describes how to set configurations on a peer-by-peer basis when necessary.

 As far as possible, you should use a common set of configuration files across all peers in a cluster.
 In particular, all

 indexes.conf files should ordinarily be identical across all the peer nodes, because the peers must share the same set of clustered indexes.
 It is also a good idea to maintain the same

 transforms.conf files across all peers.
 Beyond these three key files, you can greatly simplify cluster management by maintaining identical versions of most other configuration files across all peers.